 Orm's senses of sight and smell are superhuman and far above those of any human.
 He also possesses superhuman reflexes.
 His ability to see through murky, dark waters gives him remarkable vision at night while on the surface.

 Ocean Master has an expertise of magic manipulation and can utilize it for many effects including magical bolts, water control and lightning control.
+Since he is a member of the royal bloodline, he can access and utilize the magic of the king's trident.

 Warrior Training / Leadership